 2. Use the following command to connect to your web server using SSH:

-4. Once you have entered the login password, hit Enter, and you will be connected via SSH.
+4. You will be asked to enter the password to the server or (or control panel in case of shared hosting service).
+The password will not be shown, even using asterisks (*), so make sure you enter it correctly.
+Once you have entered the login password, hit Enter, and you will be connected via SSH.
 You can now run shell commands on your server.

 iTerm2 is a Terminal replacement for Mac with a plethora of added features that the default Terminal app doesn’t offer.
 Notable among the various features that iTerm2 offers are: